chand-ab/easy_nla/README.md

 ## License

 MIT.
-Built on [Celeste's nanoNLA](https://github.com/ceselder/nanoNLA).
-Built on [asherps's EasyNLA](https://github.com/asherps/EasyNLA)
+Built on [Yooniel's EasyNLA](https://github.com/Yooniel/EasyNLA) which is a descendent of [asherps's EasyNLA](https://github.com/asherps/EasyNLA) which is a descendent of [Ceselder's EasyNLA](https://github.com/ceselder/nanoNLA).